Wide Awake (magazine)

 Wide Awake was a monthly American children's magazine, founded in 1875 by Daniel Lothrop.
 It published stories written by Margaret Sidney, Edward Everett Hale, Sarah Orne Jewett, Elizabeth Stuart Phelps Ward, and Mary Eleanor Wilkins Freeman.
-Wide Awake was illustrated by many well known artists including Howard Pyle, William Thomas Smedley, and Sol Eytinge Jr. The magazine was based in Boston.
+Wide Awake was illustrated by many well known artists including Howard Pyle, William Thomas Smedley, Sol Eytinge Jr. and Frank T. Merrill.
+The magazine was based in Boston.

 Wide Awake merged with St. Nicholas Magazine in 1893.

 Founding

 Daniel Lothrop, founder of the Boston publishing firm of D. Lothrop Company, started Wide Awake, intended for a readership of children between ten and eighteen years of age.
 Lothrop was a publisher with an evangelical viewpoint.
 He wanted a magazine that "shall help to make the boys and girls of America broad-minded, pure-hearted, and thoroughly wide awake."

 The first issue was dated July, 1875 and in it readers were informed "Magazines like Wide Awake are good for young folks, and contain nothing of the 'run-away-to-sea' style for boys, or the 'elope-and-be-happy' incentive for girls, which are greatly cried against by parents now-a-days."